 While touring Hanoi, we stumbled upon a college graduation ceremony.
 They had balloons for all of the graduates, and Owen just had to have one.
 Luckily, one of the ladies holding the balloons happily obliged him.

-We partnered with My Odyssey Tours for this trip, and they provided us with amazing local guides and drivers.
+We partnered with Odynovo Tours for this trip, and they provided us with amazing local guides and drivers.
 Below is our guide from Saigon, Tino.
 He was such a knowledgable and professional guide, and also very accommodating for a family with a 17-month old.

 2. The Incredible Food